brettz9/dom-on-the-range/README.md

 # dom-on-the-range

 Converts regular expressions into safe DOM ranges (**Project not complete!**)

+Currently for the browser only due to there apparently being no Range implementations in Node.

-"Oh, give me a DOM where the wildcards can roam, and the markup won't wander and stray..."
+"Oh, give me a DOM where the wildcards can roam, and the markup won't wander away..."

 # Installation